Updated November 10, 2021

-Effective Date: June 11, 2021
+Effective Date: November 11, 2021

 The Catholic Cemeteries of the Diocese of Hamilton is committed to serving our families and working to ensure their health and safety.
 We are equally committed and focused on the health and safety of our employees.
 We are therefore adjusting our operations and levels of public interaction in an effort to do our part to slow the transmission of the virus.
 Please know that we are taking extra precautions to keep our facilities and offices sanitized.
 Our office remains open to serve you and your family.
 Please review the following information:

 Safe Distance Protocol

 The Catholic Cemeteries has implemented a Safe Distance Protocol.
 We ask that there be no physical contact such as handshakes or hugs, and our employees will observe a 6-foot distance with visitors wherever possible.

 All visitors will be screened: